- Question 1: Who are the users of Malmi Airport?

 Preserving Malmi Airport is supported also by considerations of maintenance and support security in times of crisis.
 For instance, Stockholm in Sweden has several airfields within 30 km of the city centre.
 Especially for the needs of the authorities it is necessary to have a place in the capital allowing air traffic even if the main airport at Helsinki-Vantaa or the roads leading there are unusable due to accidents, catastrophies, war, or strike.

 Question 19: Can inexpensive housing be built at Malmi Airport?

 Answer: The deep and watery clay soil of Malmi is extremely poor land for building.
 It would be necessary to drive piles under every building to a depth reaching 25 meters (82 feet), but even that wouldn’t be enough: in addition, piles would be needed under roads, yards, parking lots and everything else to avoid the fate of the Fallkulla block of apartment houses at the northwestern edge of the airport, built on the same clay soil in 2005.

-The Fallkulla housing area is just 10 years old, and its current state is unambiguously depicted in the photos taken there and in the open letter published in Facebook by Anita Olli, a resident of Fallkulla (translated from Finnish):
+The state of Fallkulla housing area is unambiguously depicted in the photos taken there and in the open letter published in Facebook by Anita Olli, a resident of Fallkulla (translated from Finnish):

 Today we got more bad news:

 In our apartment block, it has been impossible to close the outer door for a few weeks in spite of repairs.
 Today the occupants, including myself, have had trouble getting out of the building because the door wouldn’t open.
 The maintenance man said that the door is so warped that it mustn’t be closed again, because then there’s no exit from the building.